pr3d4t0r/lucyfer/README.md

 from the local system's development tools.
 This empowers the user to use all Jupyter features without having to install any of the Jupyter packages locally.

+**tl;dr:  Lucyfer is a zero-conf, zero-install Python IDE for buiding high performance computing prototypes.**

 ## Features